gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Task Dispatching

 Building on the above ideas, we can propose a heuristic algorithm to optimize the objective in \Equation \ref{equ:objective} and solve the hardness problem of flowline scheduling.
 To this end, we design a two-step algorithm: first, ensure the compounded tasks should not be separated as the unpartitionable clusters; then, determine the partition strategy and the number of clusters based on a greedy approach.

 For convenience, we denote GPU-intensive tasks like IE models as $V^m$ and CPU-only tasks like lightweight operators as $V^o$.
 The unpartitionable ``compound'' is denoted as $P_i$.

 \Paragraph{Step 1.
 The Compounding Phase.} Motivated by intuitive assumption 1, we construct a compounding algorithm based on bundling the GPU-intensive task and its subsequence CPU-only tasks.
 These subpopulations are self-contained and \emph{should} be clustered; delimiting boundaries within those \emph{compounded tasks} would only bring extra communication cost without any profit.
-We summarize the GPU-task (IE model) guided compounding in Algorithm \ref{alg:compound}.
+We summarize the GPU-task (i.e., the IE models) guided compounding in Algorithm \ref{alg:compound}.

 \Paragraph{Step 2.
 Cloud Resources Pre-allocation.} To determine the procurement plan of cloud resources and allocate the tasks to the cloud instances, we dig into pricing strategy of the cloud vendor and set up a simple polynomial function between the minimum makespan of KGC process and the procurement pricing of cloud resources: